-The project aims to clarify the ideal of self-determination in history, theory and practice, both for its own sake and to guide public policymakers and frontline professionals in dealing with the complex issues surrounding mental competence, and the capacity of vulnerable individuals to make decisions for themselves.
+Our research project is based in the School of Philosophy and Art History at the University of Essex and is a collaborative, interdisciplinary research initiative.
+Our research aims to clarify the ideal of self-determination in history, theory and practice, both for its own sake and to guide public policy makers and frontline professionals in dealing with the complex issues surrounding mental competence, and the capacity of vulnerable individuals to make decisions for themselves.

-Members of the Essex Autonomy Project also provide consultancy and training services for health and social care practitioners and have worked with local authorities, NHS trusts and third-sector groups across the UK.
+Our team works collaboratively with academic researchers, practitioners, policy-makers, legislators and judges across the UK and around the world, and provides consultancy and training services for health and social care practitioners.
+Our team has worked with local authorities, NHS trusts and third-sector groups across the UK.

 DirectorEssex Autonomy Project, University of Essex